Last chance: Black Friday Deal

 Example 3: A Straight Shot

-I think there is always so much talk about how the golf ball turns and how it comes off the clubface, and sometimes, we don’t focus enough on what it takes to hit a ball straight.
+There is always so much talk about how the golf ball turns and how it comes off the clubface, and sometimes, we don’t focus enough on what it takes to hit a ball straight.

 Anytime you did not hit a golf ball straight, it is because you had an issue with the clubface at impact.
 The quicker you can figure out the issue and then make adjustments to square the face, the easier it is to hit a straight shot.